-Our state's minimum wage is \$ per hour (have students fill in Bingo boards with the minimum wage information for your state, found in Student Handout #14).
+The federal minimum wage is \$ per hour (have students fill in Bingo boards with the minimum wage information for your state, found in Student Handout #14).

 2. Name one type of machinery you can't use if you are under 18.